 If you are also covered by another health plan, call the medical plans directly to ask how they will coordinate benefits.

 SEBB medical, dental, and vision coverage is limited to a single enrollment per individual.
 You cannot enroll in health plans under both the SEBB and PEBB Programs.
-Starting January 1, 2022, if you are enrolled in both SEBB and PEBB health plans, the SEBB Program or PEBB Program will automatically enroll or disenroll you as described in WAC 182-31-070.
+If you are enrolled in both SEBB and PEBB health plans, the SEBB Program or PEBB Program will automatically enroll or disenroll you as described in WAC 182-31-070.